 The family of a 29-year-old man fatally stabbed outside an apartment building in Bothell, Washington, and Asian American advocates are calling for a hate crime investigation into his death.

-Calls for investigation: John Huynh’s two sisters met with prosecutors on Thursday to demand answers for the death of their brother on April 25.
-They are hoping the killer, Ian Patrick Williams, 25, would be charged with a hate crime, according to KOMO News.
+John Huynh’s two sisters met with prosecutors on Thursday to demand answers for the death of their brother on April 25.
+They are hoping the killer, Ian Patrick Williams, 25, would be charged with a hate crime, according to KOMO News

 - “We just wanted to know the truth.
 We don’t want it swept under the rug.
 Because if John’s name or story is not out there.
 Maybe they won’t push for a harder sentence,” Binh Huynh said.